 During her prep playing days, Klopfenstein set multiple records at Northwestern High School, which still stand today.
 Those include goals scored in a season, assists in a season, and goals scored in a career.
 She was named Regional Player of the Year as a junior, and in 2012 the two-time all-state selection was inducted into the district’s athletic Hall of Fame.

 Klopfenstein graduated summa cum laude with her bachelor’s degree in exercise biology from Wright State in 2011.
 She then went on to earn her master’s degree in physician assistant studies from Kettering Medical College in 2013.
-She currently resides in Bexley with her husband, Isaac, and their infant son.
+She currently resides in Bexley with her husband, Isaac, and their son, Jacob.